EHRKit: A Python Natural Language Processing Toolkit for Electronic Health Record Texts: Introduction

 With the rising trend of Electronic Health Records (EHRs), massive unstructured texts (i.e., clinical and admission notes) are being created in the healthcare system.
 It is very important to process such data for secondary usage \cite{xiao2018oppor}.
 The main obstacle is the processing and understanding of the unstructured text.
 Natural Language Processing (NLP) techniques have been applied to deal with such texts \cite{li2021neuraln,shickel2018deep,aiad2018survey}.
 Especially, deep learning-based methods achieved great success in some existing NLP tasks in the biomedical and clinical literature, such as text classification \cite{zhou2021automatic,li2020icd, li2019neural,hughes2017medical}, named entity recognition \cite{song2021deep}, text segmentation \cite{badjatiya2018attention}, medical language translation and generation \cite{weng2019unsupervised,abacha2019summarization} and many others.

-Following the success of BERT \cite{devlin-etal-2019-bert}, researchers developed BERT-based models trained on the clinical literature.
-BioBERT \cite{lee2020biobert} is a representative model that was pretrained on large-scale biomedical corpora.
-The evaluation shows that it outperforms the previous state-of-the-art by a large margin on many domain-specific tasks, including biomedical named entity recognition, biomedical relation extraction, and biomedical question answering.
-Similarly, there are other similar pretrained models like ClinicalBERT\cite{clinicalbert}, which is trained on MIMIC-III \cite{johnson2016mimic}.
+Following the success of BERT \cite{devlin-etal-2019-bert}, researchers developed BERT-based models trained on the clinical literature, such as BioBERT \cite{lee2020biobert} and ClinicalBERT\cite{clinicalbert}.
 With such advanced neural models, there is a need for a user-friendly programming interface that can support a variety of downstream tasks.

-There are some existing libraries and toolkits designed for bioinformatical and clinical needs, including the biomedical and clinical model packages of Stanza \cite{zhang2021biomedical}, SciFive \cite{phan2021scifive}, UmlsBERT \cite{umlsbert}, MIMIC-Extract \cite{wang2020mimic} and so on.
-However, we noticed that there is a need to integrate more existing libraries with much broader coverage of clinical and biomedical NLP tasks in our toolkit.
-Besides, based on the analysis from \citet{li2021neuraln}, there are limited research on generation tasks for EHR unstructured text, especially on machine translation.
-Thus, in our toolkit, we provide a pretrained model for clinical text machine translation which supports of 3 languages.
+Some existing libraries and toolkits are designed for bioinformatical and clinical needs, including the biomedical and clinical model packages of Stanza \cite{zhang2021biomedical}, SciFive \cite{phan2021scifive}, UmlsBERT \cite{umlsbert}, MIMIC-Extract \cite{wang2020mimic} and so on.
+However, we noticed a need to integrate more existing libraries with much broader coverage of clinical and biomedical NLP tasks in our toolkit.
+Besides, based on the analysis from \citet{li2021neuraln}, there is limited research on generation tasks for EHR unstructured text, i.e., machine translation.
+Thus, we provide a pretrained model for clinical text machine translation in our toolkit, which supports three languages.

 Our contributions are: 1) First, we propose EHRKit, a Python NLP toolkit for EHR unstructured texts.
 This toolkit contains two main components: general API functions and MIMIC-specific functions.
-The toolkit is user-friendly, with easy installation and quick start tutorials.
-We also provide detailed use cases and readme files to help users understand.
-2) Second, to fill the gap in machine translation for clinical texts, we release pretrained models in three languages, and evaluation shows steady improvement.
+It is user-friendly, with easy installation and quick start tutorials.
+2) Second, to fill the gap in text generation for clinical texts, we release pretrained machine translation models in three languages.
 Besides, we evaluate existing pretrained models for summarization in a biomedical and clinical scenario.
-We release this toolkit and pretrained models publicly available at \url{https://github.com/Yale-LILY/EHRKit-2022}.
+We release this toolkit and pretrained models publicly available at \url{placeholder.link}.